facebookresearch/eb_jepa/README.md

 ## Train Different JEPA models and examples

 ### Image examples
-1. Train an encoder representation from unlabeled images (Amir)
+1. Train an encoder representation from unlabeled images
-2. Attention based architectures (David, Peter)
+2. Attention based architectures

 ### Video examples
-4. Train a predictive JEPA from unlabeled video, simulate dynamics (Amir)
+4. Train a predictive JEPA from unlabeled video, simulate dynamics
-5. Train a model from action condition videos, plan on the world model latent space (Basile, Kevin)
+5. Train a model from action condition videos, plan on the world model latent space
-6. Given a JEPA World Model, use MPC to plan (Kathy)
+6. Given a JEPA World Model, use MPC to plan